HD 201772

-HD 201772, also known as HR 8104, is a yellowish-white hued star located in the southern constellation Microscopium.
+HD 201772, also known as HR 8104, is a yellowish-white hued star located in the southern constellation of Microscopium.
 It has an apparent magnitude of 5.26, making it one of the brighter members of this generally faint constellation.
 The object is located relatively close at a distance of 111 light-years based on Gaia DR3 parallax measurements but is approaching closer with a heliocentric radial velocity of -41 km/s.
 At its current distance, HD 201772's brightness is diminished by 0.11 magnitudes due to interstellar dust.

 The star has been given multiple stellar classifications over the years.
 It was given the luminosity class of a subgiant and main sequence star (IV/V; IV-V) and a dwarf (V).
 Most sources generally agree that it is a F5 star.
 Richard O. Gray and colleagues give HD 201772 a class of F6 V Fe−0.9 CH−0.5, which indicates that it is a F-type main-sequence star with an underabundance of iron and CH molecules in its spectrum.